A Taxonomy for Inference in Causal Model Families: Paper: ``A Taxonomy for Inference in Causal Model Families''

-and the backdoor SCM $\mathfrak{C}_4$ given by where $\oplus,\vee,\wedge$ denote logical XOR, OR, and AND.
-The other SCMs (chain and confounder) that are being deployed are being detailled in the Appendix.
+where $\oplus,\vee,\wedge$ denote logical XOR, OR, and AND.
 Note that (for simplicity of analysis) we consider binary variables, however, (T)NCM naturally extend to the categorical and continuous variables.
 Note that the collider is an unconfounded structure, thereby conditioning amounts to intervening, $p(y{\mid}x)=p(y{\mid}\doop(x))$, while for the backdoor this equality does not hold - thus the causal effect from $X$ on $Y$ is confounded via the backdoor $X\leftarrow ...$ over nodes $Z,W$.
 We choose $U\sim \text{Unif}(a,b)$ to be uniform random variables each, and we randomize parameters $a,b$.